Matty Lawrence on the State of Football: 2017

 The art of defending is alive and kicking and currently hunkered down in Turin.
 In this column, I usually throw my jingoistic hat into the ring and talk all things EPL – but not today; not after witnessing the defensive master class that Juventus performed at Camp Nou earlier in the week.

-Yes, they are aging, yes their squad is currently wafer thin, but we all saw the stunning comeback that Barca produced mere weeks ago against PSG.
-While many expected Juventus to hold out and win, no one thought they would pull down Barca’s shorts in their own backyard and gave them a thorough spanking.
+Yes, they are aging, yes, their squad is currently wafer-thin, but we all saw the stunning comeback that Barca produced mere weeks ago against PSG.
+While many expected Juventus to hold out and win, no one thought they would pull down Barca’s shorts in their own backyard and give them a thorough spanking.

-I think every spectator the world over expected more spark and less whimper from the hosts, but Juve shackled every single Barca player: not one was allowed to have even an above average performance.
-As the game drew to a close and the “ole, ole’s” began ringing around Camp Nou from the away end you knew that you were witnessing something special from Juve, and the end of an era from Barca’s point of view.
+I think every spectator the world over expected more spark and less whimper from the hosts, but Juve shackled every single Barca player: not one was allowed to have even an above-average performance.
+As the game drew to a close and the “ole, ole’s” began ringing around Camp Nou from the away end, you knew that you were witnessing something special from Juve, and the end of an era from Barca’s point of view.

-The defensive performance from Juve had sucked the life out of Barca, allowing Juve to keep the ball for large swathes of time as the clock ticked ever closer to the 90 minutes mark.
-They huffed and they puffed, but Barca couldn’t blow down Juve’s wall.
-You turn on many football games around the world nowadays and it’s as if defending is just a thing of the past; a figment of the imagination.
+The defensive performance from Juve had sucked the life out of Barca, allowing Juve to keep the ball for large swathes of time as the clock ticked ever closer to the 90-minute mark.
+They huffed, and they puffed, but Barca couldn’t blow down Juve’s wall.
+You turn on many football games around the world nowadays, and it’s as if defending is just a thing of the past, a figment of the imagination.